mrtanush18/AI-Powered-Lead-Generation-and-Sales-Automation-Platform/README.md

 * Google is hiring for a Software Engineer III, Shopping Ads role requiring software development, data analysis, SQL/database querying, and business intelligence experience.

 * ABC Corp. is a software development and AI consulting company that can provide engineers with relevant technical skills.
-John Doe, ABC Corp's BDE, identifies the Google job posting and sends a personalized cold email highlighting the firm's capabilities and relevant portfolio projects.
+John Doe, ABC Corp's BDE, identifies the Google job posting and sends a personalized cold email highlighting the company's capabilities and relevant portfolio projects.

 ![img.png](imgs/imgs.png)